osa-ora/java-demo/README.md

 Store it to the GitRep (we stored it in the cicd section as gitops-app.yaml file) Test the application by clicking on the route to make sure our application is working fine.

-3) Modify the Tekton Pipeline:
+4) Modify the Tekton Pipeline: (that we used in Deployment option 2)

 Let's now modify the Tekton Pipeline to remove the App deployment part and replace it with image tag and gitops deployment.